nusenu/ContactInfo-Information-Sharing-Specification/README.md

 ```

 ### tls
-String stating which tls library is used.
+String stating which tls library is used by the tor daemon.

 length: < 15 character